mui/mui-x/docs/data/charts/bars/bars.md

 ### Color scale

-Like other charts, you can modify the [series color](/x/react-charts/styling/#colors) by using series color, or some color palette.
+Like on other charts, you can modify the [series color](/x/react-charts/styling/#colors) by using series color, or some color palette.

 You can also modify color by using axes `colorMap` which maps values to colors.
-Scatter charts use by priority:
+The bar charts use by priority:

 1. The value axis color
 2. The band axis color